 The classic email is old-fashioned but efficient.
 Even today, the following still applies: “The money is in the list”.
-In this article, we will therefore focus to increase email open rate.
+In this article, we will therefore focus on how to increase email open rates.

 If you have generated hundreds or even thousands of subscribers with clever list building, you are already doing a lot right.
 But what good is a large list if no one opens the emails sent?
 The next logical step is to improve the open rate.

 Open rates average around 20 percent

 Before we look at specific tips, it’s important to evaluate the current status.
 To do this, marketers can compare their own key figures with those of other companies, for example, using benchmarks from Constant Contact or Convertkit.
 Constant Contact provides the average open rates of companies from over 40 industries, including “Business and Finance” and “Media and Publishing”.

 As a general rule, the larger the list, the lower the open rate.
 Accordingly, significantly higher open rates are possible with a few hundred subscribers.
 In this respect, a newsletter is comparable to a Facebook page – here, too, the reach usually decreases as the number of fans increases.